-This article discusses the elements of buying or selling a small business LLC in Texas, whether the business is focused on real estate investment or otherwise.
+This article discusses the elements of buying or selling a small business in Texas, whether the business is focused on real estate or otherwise.
 The heart of the transaction is the purchase and sale agreement (entered into in anticipation of a closing to be held later) which resembles an earnest money contract to sell real estate.
 In fact, if the business owns real property, then the agreement may also serve as a contract to convey that property.

 Similarly, will the buyer be an LLC?
 An individual or a partnership of individuals?
 A joint venture of LLCs?
-If the buying entity is as yet unformed or unknown, the buyer should be listed by name in the contract or agreement followed by the phrase “and/or his assigns (Buyer may assign without notice to or consent from Seller)” thereby providing an opportunity to get an entity formed and membership issued prior to closing of the sale.
+If the buying entity is as yet unformed or unknown, the purchase and sale agreement should be made expressly assignable to the new entity.
+This provides an opportunity for the buyer to get an entity formed and membership issued prior to closing.

 Sale of Assets or Entity?

 The buyer of a business can acquire either the assets of the enterprise or the entity that owns those assets—or perhaps a creative combination of both.